thienan/hacker-news-android-app/README.md

 - Read News with the following categories: Top, Best, New, Show, Ask, Jobs.
 - Bookmark news to be read later.
+- Filter news to unread news only.
+- See read news history.
 - Open web links in a browser.
 - Read comments of any news.
 - Share news or comments.
 - See user profile and their submissions.
 - Set default news' category.
-- Add a widget to home screen
+- Add a widget to home screen.

 <h2>Screenshots</h2>